-This yields about 2 cups of Italian dressing.
-You can halve it if you don't need that much.
+Yield: This yields about 2 cups of Italian dressing.
+You can halve the recipe if you don't need that much.

 Oil and vinegar are not friends.
 The tricky part about homemade dressing is getting them to combine.
 The honey here acts as an emulsifier, which helps.

-You can also add a 1/2 teaspoon of dried mustard to help the ingredients shake up better.
+You can also add a ½ teaspoon of dried mustard as an extra emulsifier to help the ingredients shake up better.

 You could also add a tablespoon of Dijon mustard.
 I do that sometimes for a tangy version of Italian dressing - it's delicious!

-This dressing will keep in the fridge for about 2 weeks.
+Storing: This dressing will keep in the fridge, in a covered container or sealed jar, for about 2 weeks.
 But the oil and vinegar will separate again.
 Just pull it out and let it sit for a few minutes to come to room temperature and then shake it really well to mix it up again.